Bull Hill Project

 Bull Hill is a large block of unbroken forest running north-south along the Woodstock and Thompson line.
 Being almost 3 miles long from the northern tip to the southern tip, this forest contains over 3000 acres of undeveloped land with a wide variety of habitat.
 This land consists of many individual parcels as it was historically used for wood lots and hunting.

 Currently, the Bull Hill Preserve is a work in progress.
-Although WLT owns approximately 800 acres on Bull Hill, all the properties are not contiguous, but are interspersed with property owned by others.
+Although WLT owns over 1000 acres on Bull Hill, all the properties are not contiguous, but are interspersed with property owned by others.
 Please respect our neighbors by parking in the designated area and staying on the marked hiking trail.

 Categories:Horses Allowed, Mountain Biking Allowed, Views, Walkable Locations, Walking Trail

 Donors include:Susan Waldron – “The Sherman and Susan Waldron Preserve on Bull Hill”;

 - David Ostrowski & Family, Karen Durlach & Family – “The Avian Haven Wildlife Preserve”; CT Forest & Parks